moderna/cordova-icon-gm/README.md

 Automatic icon resizing for Cordova.
 Add `icon.png` to the root folder of your Cordova project and use cordova-icon-gm to automatically resize, copy and configure the icon for all current Android and iOS devices.

+### Updates in this Fork:
+It now is cordova 6.1.1 compatible (ios icon paths changed) It now supports custom icons paths per platform
+It uses ImageMagic per default

 ### Manual usage
 1. `npm install -g cordova-icon-gm`
 2. Place `icon.png` to the root folder of your Cordova project